xorann/BigWigs-improved/MC/readme.txt

 Majordomus

-first timer missing
+first timer to be tested
+timers working
-timers working, new powers could be specified
+new powers texts to be tested

 Ragnaros